hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 For StoreVirtual network design best practices, see <a href="http://h20195.www2.hp.com/v2/GetDocument.aspx?docname=4AA2-5615ENW&doctype=white%20paper&doclang=EN_US&searchquery=keywords=(AND)%20storevirtual%20&cc=us&lc=en,en-us">StoreVirtual 4000 Storage Network design considerations and best practices</a>. <!-- note that this hyperlink is deliberately in html due to the nested parentheses which screws up the native MDP formatting and thus breaks the link -->

-The following diagram depicts a StoreVirtual network deployed as a flat network:
+The following diagram depicts a StoreVirtual network deployed as a flat network, as shown in [Figure 5](#fig5):

 ##### Figure 5: StoreVirtual in a flat deployment {#fig5}
 <img src = "/content/documentation/media/Helion_Security5.png">